xaptronic/ain/readme.md

 * `PORT` - 514
 * `Transport` - UDP or Unix socket

-You can change them by `set` function. `set` function is chainable.
+You can change them by passing in the params to the constructor or by using the `set` function.
+The `set` function is chainable.

-    var logger = require('ain2')
+    var SysLogger = require('ain2');
-            .set({tag: 'node-test-app', facility: 'daemon', hostname: 'devhost', port: 3000});
+    var logger = new SysLogger({tag: 'node-test-app', facility: 'daemon', hostname: 'devhost', port: 3000});

     logger.warn('some warning');

 ... and in `/var/log/daemon.log`:

     Dec  5 07:08:58 devhost node-test-app[10045]: some warning

-`set` function takes one argument, a configuration object which can contain the following keys:
+The `set` function takes one argument, a configuration object which can contain the following keys:
  * tag - defaults to __filename
  * facility - defaults to user
  * hostname - defaults to require('os').hostname()